RaspberryTaster/Limb-Based-Combat-Experiment/README.md

 # Limb-Based-Combat-Experiment
-A custome limb based combat system I'm tinkering with
+A custom limb based combat system I'm tinkering with.